 Accordingly, plan to

 attend lectures on Mondays (or watch recordings thereof if simultaneously enrolled in another course),

 - attend section on Tuesdays or Wednesdays,

-- optionally attend tutorials on Wednesdays, Thursdays, Fridays, Saturdays, and/or Sundays, and
+- optionally attend office hours on Wednesdays, Thursdays, Fridays, Saturdays, and/or Sundays, and

 - submit problem sets by Sundays.

 Yes, if by audit you mean attend or watch the courses lectures and/or complete the course’s problem sets.